bdalpe/prefect-getting-started/etl/etl-cicd-pipeline/README.md

 # ETL CI/CD Pipeline Example

 This example demonstrates how to build an ETL (Extract, Transform, Load) pipeline with CI/CD integration using Prefect.
+## GitHub Repository Secrets

+For the CI/CD pipeline to work properly, you need to configure the following secrets in your GitHub repository settings (Settings > Secrets and variables > Actions):

 ## CI/CD Pipeline